unclebilly/jruby-rpm/README.md

 About
 =====
 This little project builds an RPM suitable for installing JRuby on your RPM-compatible system.
+It allows you to specify the version of JRuby you want, downloads the binaries for you, and builds a `noarch` RPM package out of it.

 Prerequisites
 =============
-* You will need the `rpm-build` package:
+It might be obvious, but you need `rpm`.
+Also, you will need the `rpm-build` package, which is not obvious:

     sudo yum install rpm-build